suffolklibraries/lgc/content/collections/events/thurston-mini-movers-25-03.md

         type: text
         text: 'Thurston Mini Movers is the perfect way to nurture your little ones natural love of movement in a structured yet relaxed environment.
 Themes, music, props and games are used to develop balance, coordination and imagination, and grown-ups are encouraged to join in the fun too!'
   -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'This weekly class will run every Tuesday from 5 September from 10.00am to 11.30am at Thurston Library.
-The session includes half an hour at the end for refreshments and socialising.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Thurston Mini Movers is supported by Mid Suffolk District Council.'
-  -
     type: heading
     attrs:
       level: 3